MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/fine-tune-phi-3.md

 ## Cost and quotas

-### Cost and quota considerations for Phi-3 and Phi-3.5 models fine-tuned as a service
+### Cost and quota considerations for Phi models fine-tuned as a service

 Phi models fine-tuned as a service are offered by Microsoft and integrated with Azure AI Studio for use.
 You can find the pricing when [deploying](./deploy-models-phi-3.md) or fine-tuning the models under the Pricing and terms tab on deployment wizard.